fairytaib/Deep-Drop/README.md

 ## Technologies Used

+- **Languages**:
-- **HTML**: Provides the structural framework for the game.
+  - HTML: Provides the structural framework for the game.
-- **CSS**: Styles the game with a medieval theme and ensures responsiveness.
+  - CSS: Styles the game with a medieval theme and ensures responsiveness.
-- **JavaScript**:
+  - JavaScript:
     - Implements game logic, including character management, combat mechanics, and reward distribution.
     - Utilizes modular design for maintainable and scalable code.

+- **Version Control**:
+  - Git: Used for version control to track changes and manage the development process.
+  - GitHub: Used as a cloud-based platform to store and share the code repository.
+  - Gitpod: Used as an integrated development environment (IDE) to write and edit the code.

 ## Project Structure